mojombo/mustache.erl/README.md

-In order to boost performance for templates that will be called many times in the lifetime of a runtime, Mustache allows you to compile a template and then provide that to to the render function (instead of having to implicitly recompile the template on each call).
+In order to boost performance for templates that will be called many times in the lifetime of a runtime, Mustache allows you to compile a template and then provide that to the render function (instead of having to implicitly recompile the template on each call).

     1> TFun = mustache:compile(simple).
     2> mustache:render(simple, TFun).